 The final pay offer would give members:

 - a one-day increase in the Green Book minimum level of annual leave;

 Members will be asked by their branch whether you want to accept or reject the pay offer.
 A consultation pack will be sent to branches in the week of 22 June, and branches will send information to members to help you decide.
 Make sure you keep your eye out for communications from UNISON.

 UNISON staff and activists recorded a briefing on the pay offer, to explain some of the detail, and help you make up your mind.
 Watch the video and make sure you have your say on your pay.

 Make sure your details are up to date

-Are your details up to date?
 Check on My UNISON.
-If we don’t have your correct information, we can’t consult you and you might not be able to vote in any upcoming ballots.
+If your branch do not have your correct information, they cannot consult you for your decision on the pay offer.
 It is crucial that all members play their part.
 It takes two minutes.

 Let your colleagues know that it’s time for them to have their say on their pay.
 Use the graphics below on your social media.
 If they’re a UNISON member, it will be a nice reminder.
 And if they’re not, what a great way to encourage them to join.